 The bond portfolio is expected to be held until maturity.
 As mark-to-market pricing is required when drawing up the Solvency II balance sheet day-to-day market values have an effect on the available Solvency II capital.
-However, the mark-to-market movements do not affect the Group's cash flows from investments.
+However, the mark-to-market movements do not affect the Company's cash flows from investments.
 The risk of being required to sell bonds at a loss to cover unexpected liabilities is considered under liquidity risk.

 An alternative to investing in fixed income bonds is to invest in cash or money market funds.
-As at the end of 2016 the Group's cash holdings were £35.1m, fixed deposits were £7.1m and money market fund holdings £138.1m.
+As at the end of 2016 the Company's cash holdings were £32.4m, fixed deposits were £7.1m and money market fund holdings £138.1m.
 Cash, deposits and money market funds are not typically affected by market value fluctuations and are therefore more secure from a capital point of view.
 However, investing in cash and money market funds introduces greater uncertainty as to the level of income that can be achieved, as this is affected by fluctuating (and persistently low) interest rates.

-Other than subsidiaries held for strategic purposes, the Group's investment policy is to limit the amount of equities it holds.
+The Company's investment policy is to limit the amount of equities it holds.
 This is subject to ongoing review.
-Currently only ANDLIE has non-subsidiary equity investments, and these amount to only £0.6m.

-The Group has assets and liabilities in three main currencies: GBP, EUR and NOK.
+The Company has assets and liabilities in three main currencies: GBP, EUR and NOK.
 The Company also has some assets and liabilities in other currencies but these are not material.
 Where there is a requirement to hold a certain level of capital in local currency for an overseas subsidiary (other than GBP, EUR and NOK) the approach is to hold the minimum required plus sufficient for projected operating cash flow requirements.
-As a result, Group's exposure to movements in currencies other than EUR and NOK is not significant.
+As a result, ANDIE's exposure to movements in currencies other than EUR and NOK is not significant.